 Look for a legitimate safety certification label

 All electrical products will have one or more safety certifications on their label if made by a legitimate manufacturer.
 If the certification mark is present only on the packaging, but not on the product itself, there's a good chance the product is fake.
+Find out more about post-Brexit changes to safety marking here.

 Make sure everything that should be there is there